-Design for Excellence (aka Design for X, DFX) is a systematic approach to achieve a targeted objective.
-X represents targeted objectives or characteristics of product or process.
-DFX comes under the topic of DFSS which requires a cross-functional team approach with the involvement of stakeholders.
+Design for Excellence (aka Design for X, DFX) is a systematic approach that is used to achieve a targeted objective.
+X represents targeted objectives or characteristics of the product or process, accordingly.
+Additionally, DFX comes under the topic of DFSS, which requires a cross-functional team approach involving stakeholders.

 Types of Design for X (DFX)

 Design for Manufacturing/Assembly (DFM & DFMA)

-Design for Manufacturing (DFM) deals with steps for improving manufacturing process to make a good product with reduced manufacturing cost.
-Product design can be optimized to achieve this goal.
+Design for Manufacturing (DFM) deals with steps for improving the manufacturing process to make a good product with reduced manufacturing costs.
+W can optimize product design to achieve this goal.

 Design for Cost and Design to Cost (DTC)

 Design for Testing/Testability (DFT)

-Testing is a major part in in the process to ensure that products have predetermined quality standards demanded by the customers.
-In this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.
+Testing is a major part of ensuring that products have predetermined quality standards demanded by the customers.
+In this stage, the team has to design steps that are required for validating the product in order to ensure that it doesn’t have any defects and it is properly functioning.

 Design for Maintainability (DFM)

 Maintainability is how easily a product can be maintained.
-Here, the design team give attention to reducing maintenance costs.
-Eg preventive maintenance and corrective maintenance.
+Here, the design team gives attention to reducing maintenance costs. i.e., preventive maintenance and corrective maintenance.

 Design for Robustness

 Design for Supply Chain (DFSC)

-Target here is to design a system with high supply chain efficiency, less inventory cost and less or zero waste.
-Error detection should be considered in the design step.
+The target here is to design a system with high supply chain efficiency, less inventory cost, and less or zero waste.
+Furthermore, you should consider error detection in the design step.

 Design for Safety